asyncapi/website/pages/blog/asyncapi-ambassador-program.md

   <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExOTgzODZhZDM1MWZhMDJiODNkODFhZTI3MWRjZDExZGQyYzBlNzMwYiZjdD1z/NfBApd81ooX87Od5hk/giphy.gif" alt="heart&brain" />
 </p>

-We are in a time of fast expansion, which means that everything is moving very fast in the community.
-Last year we not only started the ambassador program, but also the AsyncAPI Mentorship program and participated in the GSoD for the first time.
-So, the needs of the community are changing and the initiative react being dynamic and open, driving new ideas and proposals.
+The community is experiencing rapid growth.
+Over the past year, we started the Ambassadors Program and the AsyncAPI Mentorship program and participated in GSoD for the first time.
+As the community evolves, the initiative remains dynamic and open, driving new ideas and proposals.

 ## How does the program work?